Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiment results without alternate modes: Boston Public Schools (BPS) synthetic benchmark data

-This section shows the experiment results for best school bus schedules given synthetic data from Boston Public School (BPS).
-For figures in the following, the red star denotes the school location, blue dots represent student locations and red crosses indicate students who take dedicated vehicles.
+This section shows the experiment results without alternate modes for best school bus schedules given synthetic data from the Boston Public School (BPS).
+For figures in the following, the red star denotes the school location and blue dots represent student locations.

 \FloatBarrier